 This is very necessary to keep your system current because efficiency which is one of the biggest factor and need to be overlook must be maximised.
 That is we need to maximise the efficiency of the database system to keep our system current.
-For this, frequent updation must be performed on all the components as new threats comes daily.
+For this, frequent updation must be performed on all the components as new threats come daily.
 DBMS should be updated according to the current scenario.
-Also security measures must be needed.
+Also, security measures must be implemented.
 Due to advancement in database technology, training cost tends to be significant.

 5. Frequency Upgrade/Replacement Cycles:

 Now a days in this world we need to stay up-to-date about the latest technologies, developments arriving in the market.
 Frequent upgrade of the products is done by the DBMS vendors in order to add new functionality to the systems.
 New upgrade versions of the software often come bundled.
 Sometimes these updates also need hardware upgrades.
-Sometimes these changes and updating are so fast that the users don’t feel it difficult to work with that system because it is not easy to learn new commands and understanding them again and again when the new upgrades are done.
-All these upgrades also costs money in order to train users, designers etc to use the new features.
+Sometimes these changes and updates are so fast that the users find it difficult to work with that system because it is not easy to learn new commands and understand them again when the new upgrades are done.
+All these upgrades also cost money in order to train users, designers etc. to use the new features.

 - Lossless Decomposition in DBMS